asinghani/18224-tapeout-s23-boards/docs/BRINGUP.md

 # Board Bringup Instructions

+## [IMPORTANT] Errata

+- When the debugger microcontroller is in reset, chip output 3 is held low rather than being high-impedance (as all other pins are).
+    - This can be worked around by loading a firmware that manually sets all pins to high-impedance.
+See here for the firmware: [TODO]
+    - This is the result of a silicon errata in the ATSAMD21 microcontroller, see 1.13.2 in the [ATSAMD21 Silicon Errata](https://ww1.microchip.com/downloads/en/DeviceDoc/SAM-D21DA1-Family-Silicon-Errata-and-Data-Sheet-Clarification-DS80000760G.pdf)
+    - When using the "switches board" - the small jumper on the bottom side (near the header) needs to be cut (using a knife) in order to not forcibly hold the microcontroller in reset
+- USB C-C cables cannot be used to power the board due to an issue in the PD circuit.
+You will need to use a USB A-C cable.
+- After changing the design, the clock must be stepped at least 5 times before the design is loaded
+- F22 designs (TinyTapeout-style designs)
+	- CLK is on IN[0] instead of CLK pin
+	- Must still step the CLK pin to set the design

 ## Kit Contents

 (Please be cautious when opening the kit as small parts are easy to lose.
 The kits include spares for some—but not all—parts.)